barnettech/project1/README.md

-    e.)  login.html is the destination the route login sends you upon loggging in or registering f.)  misc. files:  setenvars.sh sets the environment variables, connect_heroku.sh is there to easily connect to the heroku db.
+    e.)  login.html is the destination the route login sends you upon loggging in or registering f.)  misc. files:  setenvars.sh sets the environment variables, connect_heroku.sh is there to easily connect to the heroku db. g.)  d42oslhd6lgnv4.sql is the db dump from heroku